St. Mark's Church, Belgrave, Leicester

 St. Mark's possessed a wooden memorial board providing the names of local men, and men connected with that church, who served and died in World War One.
 Approximately ten years ago, the memorial was found to be suffering from woodworm and, sadly, the memorial was burned and destroyed.

 Fortunately, before it was destroyed, a valuable friend of the Project (Michael Doyle) had photographed and recorded the memorial's details as part of a much wider work they were undertaking on Leicestershire's war memorials as a whole.

-Details of the memorial, together with a photograph of the memorial itself, are set out on an information board as part of the display of the memorial from the Belgrave Liberal Club.
+Details of the memorial, together with a photograph (which can be viewed below) of the memorial itself, are set out on an information board as part of the display of the memorial from the Belgrave Liberal Club.